James T. Butts Jr.

 James Thurman Butts Jr. (born August 1, 1953) is an American politician, currently serving as the mayor of Inglewood, California.
 He rose through the ranks of law enforcement in Inglewood during the 1970s and 1980s, eventually becoming a Deputy Chief.
 He then worked as the Chief of Police in Santa Monica, California from 1991 to 2006.
 Butts then took a public safety position with Los Angeles World Airports in 2006.
 He was elected mayor of Inglewood in 2010 and re-elected in 2014 with an 84% vote.
-He led efforts to renovate and reopen The Forum and develop a plan for SoFi Stadium in Hollywood Park.
+He led efforts to renovate and reopen The Forum and develop a plan for SoFi Stadium and Intuit Dome in Hollywood Park.

 Early life

 Butts Jr. was born and raised in Los Angeles.
+He is a graduate of Crenshaw High School and California State University, Los Angeles.
 According to James Butts, he lost an opportunity for a basketball scholarship to go to Cal State-Los Angeles in his youth, due to an injury.
 To pay for college, he worked part-time at the Inglewood Police Department as the division's second African American cadet.
 It later turned into a full-time job.
 Butts received an MBA degree from California State Polytechnic University, Pomona and a Bachelor of Science from California State University, Los Angeles.